matvign/batchrenamer/docs/documentation.md

 # Documentation - v0.6.0
 batchren - a batch renamer
-batchren is a python script for batch renaming files. batchren uses unix style pattern matching to look for files and uses optional arguments to be applied to the set of files found.
+batchren is a python script for batch renaming files. batchren uses unix style pattern matching to look for files and uses optional arguments to rename the set of files found.
-Files are placed into a set with glob, then renamed based on the optional arguments.

 # 1. Implementation detail